potatodudedude/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, ConnectS will discard all data and start with an empty data file at the next run.
+If your changes to the data file make its format invalid, ConnectS will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause ConnectS to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 </box>